skip to main content

 4. You’re having internet outages

 Internet outages come in all shapes and sizes.
-Sometimes your connection will be out for hours, other times it may flicker in and out like a dying light bulb.
+Sometimes your connection will be out for hours, other times it may come and go.
 Your randomly disconnecting internet could indeed be caused by outages from your ISP.

 You can check for outages via your ISP’s app, or web account, or by simply calling your ISP to ask.
 You can also ask for information on past outages to see if it really is the cause of your persistent disconnections.
 Most internet providers keep excellent records of their customers’ internet connections.
 A technical support representative should be able to see exactly how many outages your address has suffered and exactly when those outages happened.
 Hopefully, they can give you an estimate of when the service will be back to normal.